-- HGTV shows will switch to Really
+- HGTV shows will appear on Really and Discovery+

 - TLC will be revamped with new shows as it comes to Freeview and Freesat.